request an appointment online.

 Because it is impossible to remove or destroy all glioblastoma cells in a tumor, all glioblastomas recur.
 The timing can range from weeks to years.

-Some patients with recurrent glioblastoma may be eligible for another surgery or LITT to remove as much of the tumor as possible.
+Some patients with recurrent glioblastoma may be eligible for another surgery to remove as much of the tumor as possible.
 Radiation therapy can also be used as a palliative measure to slow tumor progression and to relieve symptoms caused by the tumor.

 However, many standard treatments haven’t proven effective for recurrent glioblastoma.
 Patients should work with their care team to consider available treatment options and choose a plan that meets their goals.
 Many clinical trials are available for recurrent glioblastoma, and MD Anderson has one of the largest glioblastoma clinical trial programs in the country, including trials that offer personalized care built around the characteristics of the patient’s specific disease.